Entries from Moyle 2011 in Pollex-Online

 Takuu Kaavei Handle (as of a basket or lamp)

-Takuu Kaavei Tentacle of an octopus or cuttlefish; tendrils of some types of stinging jellyfish
+Takuu Kaavei Tentacle of an octopus or cuttlefish; tendrils of some types of stinging jellyfish.

 Takuu Kaviti Ghost crab (Ocypode spp.)